swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 [ sender name ]

+##### Response to Instructor Training Application
+*This email is usually sent with a script.
+The canonical version of the text is the version below.*

+Hi [ name ],

+Thank you for applying for The Carpentries Instructor Training program.
+We’re excited to have you as part of our community.

+If you submitted your application for a specific instructor training workshop, please disregard the message below.

+We receive hundreds of applications, and we cannot provide no-cost training for every applicant.
+Please, don't let that discourage you!
+We'd like to help you bring workshops and instructor training to your organization.
+We’re working on ways to increase our capacity to offer trainings to individuals not affiliated with member institutions, and hope to be able to offer more of these trainings soon.
+Your application has been placed on our waiting list while we grow our capacity.

+If you’d like to become a Member, get in touch with memberships@carpentries.org to learn more about how we can help you make the case at your organization.
+In the meantime, please get involved!
+  - Join our discussion email list (https://carpentries.topicbox.com/groups/discuss)
+  - Follow us on Twitter (@thecarpentries, @datacarpentry, and @swcarpentry)
+  - Help at a local workshop (http://www.datacarpentry.org/workshops-upcoming/ or https://software-carpentry.org/workshops/)
+  - Learn about our community (https://carpentries.org/community/)

+Learn more about us!
+  - Read our blogs (https://carpentries.org/blog/, http://www.datacarpentry.org/blog/, and https://software-carpentry.org/blog/)
+  - Sign-up for our newsletter (https://carpentries.org/newsletter/)

+Most of our instructor training events are offered as part of institutional memberships and Member organizations receive training priority.
+To fast-track your application, consider becoming a Member.
+For more information see: https://carpentries.org/membership/.

+If you have questions about your application, please contact team@carpentries.org.
+Thanks again for applying!

+Best,
+[ sender name ]

 ##### Invitation to Open Training Event
 *This email is usually sent with a script.
 The canonical version of the text is the version below.*